jordemort/secrets.sh/README.md

 This is mainly intended for debugging, or if you need to do something cool enough that you need access to the raw data.
-The decrypted form of the database is three shell-quoted strings separated by spaces and followed by a newline (e.g, `printf "%q %q %q" $key $date $value`).
+The decrypted form of the database is three shell-quoted URL-encoded strings separated by spaces and followed by a newline (e.g, `printf "%q %q %q" $key $date $value`).
 The first string is the key, the second string is the time the key was set in seconds-since-the-epoch, and the third string is the value.
 You can process this output line-by-line by